-Here are some ideas for making your resume an effective marketing document - marketing YOU and your abilities to a prospective employer.
+Here's how to make your resume an effective marketing document - marketing YOU and your abilities to a prospective employer.

 Your resume is a marketing document.
 Its job is to position you to get your "right fit" work.
-Thus, its content is crucial.
+Thus, its content and format is crucial.
 It must convey to potential employers exactly what you have to offer them, as well as the results you are likely to produce for them based on your past record of accomplishments.
 Here's how to do that.

 To begin, I advocate putting a profile at the very start of the resume, just under your name and contact information.
 A profile is not an objective (of course you want a job), nor is it a litany of your skills (boring!).
 A profile is a succinct description of who you are in the workplace.